chahnel/kroehne.github.io/4_Cookbook.md

 ![](images/media/image337.jpeg)

 To get a more precise shape you can add additional corners to the ImageArea.
-Place the mouse pointer over the area of one of the ImageArea’s angles to which you want to add a corner.
-A little “+”-symbol will show up.
+Place the mouse pointer over the area of one of the ImageArea?s angles to which you want to add a corner.
+A little ?+?-symbol will show up.
 Drag and drop to the direction, where you want to place the additional corner and drop the mouse.

 Corners can be moved to a new position by drag and drop.
 Corners that you do not need anymore can be removed by aligning them with two other corner points.